karam94/git-football-transfers/3 - Pushing code/README.md

 Notice your `PremierLeague.txt` file has now been reset back to contain Manchester City as the champions.

-Also note that whilst `SerieA.txt` has not been removed physically from your drive, it is now untracked and unknown to the local Git repository again.
+Also note that whilst `SerieA.txt` has not been removed physically from your drive, it is now untracked and unknown to the Git repository again.

 ## Ammending

-If you made a mistake to a commit prior to pushing it, you can use the `git commit --amend` command.
+If you made a mistake with a commit prior to pushing it, you can use the `git commit --amend` command.

 ## Commands you have learned this module!